The blue light problem that might be impacting your sleep and health with Dr. Edward Carome #14

 I'm joined in this show by a celebrated physicist, and definitely one of the most distinguished guests I've spoken to on Zestology.

-Dr. Edward Carome has led a long and distinguished career as a physicist.
+Dr. Edward Carome has led a long and celebrated career as a physicist.
 He was a professor of physics at John Carroll University.
 He’s consulted with industry and government agencies such as NASA, the FBI, and the National Institute of Health.
 He has been published widely in technical journals all over the world.
 And now, at 88 years old, he is still producing ground-breaking work on sleep, lighting, and melatonin production.

 In fact Dr. Edward himself was a very light sleeper.
 He would always be woken up by his newspaper being delivered at 4.30am.
 He then started working on this research, and started using the blue-blocking glasses.
 The effect on his sleep was radical, and you'll hear the story in the podcast.